akemmons2/akemmons2.github.io/README.md

  The scripts for this project can be found here: [Northwind_DataMining_StatisticalAnalysis](https://github.com/AKEMMONS2/Northwind_DataMining_StatisticalAnalysis.git).

- The information for this project can be found here:[My Full Portfolio](https://aemmons.info/).
+ The information for this project can be found here: [My Full Portfolio](https://aemmons.info/).

 # Microsoft Access Database Reporting Project